Sealing walls and ceilings in a healthy house

 Ceramic tiles have been used in several MCS homes to seal odorous walls and ceilings, both in newly built houses and converted older houses.
 This is a very nice-looking material, but it is also costly.
 The grout between the tiles is porous, so strong odors can still leak through.
 On the other hand, this semi-porosity allows tiles to be used as a sealer in any climate.

 A few people have tiled over a fully airtight membrane, which is safer than paint and very attractive.

 See the article Tiling a healthy home or office, for less-toxic grout recipes and other tile information.
 It is available on www.eiwellspring.org/saferh/Tile.htm.

 In the authorÕs experience, the best and fastest way to seal a surface is to cover it with a truly airtight and benign membrane.
 The traditional material is aluminum foil, while a newer alternative is Tu-Tuff polyethylene plastic.
 The rest of this article describes various methods of using these materials.

 With heavy contamination, it may still be necessary to replace the drywall and then seal it.

-The problem is that in some climates, the barrier must be placed on the outside of the insulation instead—a very different location.
+In some climates the local building codes require a vapor barrier on the outside of a wall.
 This is done in some warm and humid climates, such as

 á along the Mexican Gulf coast